fernandezvara/certsfor/docs/config.md

 # config.yaml

-The configuration file allows to configure several parts of the tool/service.
-Normally for a solo developer default configuration is enough.
+The configuration file allows configuring several parts of the tool/service.
+For a solo developer, the default configuration is enough.

 By default, its stored in `$HOME/.cfd/config.yaml`.